Star Wars Jedi: Survivor - How to Get Chamber of Reason Chest

 This will open the door, and you can now jump over to claim the chest, which will have a lightsaber appearance item you can add to your collection.
 Then, you can head over to any workbench to put it on your saber.

 And that’s it!
-Check out our other Star Wars Jedi: Survivor guide below so you don’t miss any hidden secrets on your journey.
+Check out our other Star Wars Jedi: Survivor guides below so you don’t miss any hidden secrets on your journey.